psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 All slots larger than 1 CPU are partitionable — and thus can be broken into many smaller slots.
 To illustrate: there are only 44x 1 CPU slots.
-But if 500x [1 CPU × 4 GiB] jobs are submitted, all of the larger slots are broken up into matching [1 CPU × 4 GiB] slots — leading to a total of 231 jobs.
+But if 500x [1 CPU × 4 GiB] jobs are submitted, all of the larger slots are broken up into matching [1 CPU × 4 GiB] slots — resulting in a total of 231 jobs.

 The reader may have noticed that there are 232 CPUs, and yet only 231 jobs would be scheduled.
 This is because the [48 CPU × 190 GiB] slot (which has a RAM/CPU